Aller au contenu principal

 • Whose help do you need to access it?
 To export it?
 To restructure it?

-• Can you make changes directly to it during the cleaning and reconciliation steps?
+• Can you make changes directly to it during the cleaning and entity matching steps?

-• Will you convert all of your data?
+• Will you transform all of your data?
 Or only some fields?

 Many projects have their data available to view on a website.
 When we talk about exporting data, we mean that you need to find out where the data is actually stored—where is the website getting the data from?
 You will need to go straight to that source or identify that there is an API or a data download link that can handle the export for you.